Country Hills Dentistry offers answers to the most frequently asked questions about Invisalign we hear from Kitchener patients.

-Since Invisalign aligners require no adjustments or tightening – you just switch to a new set of aligners every two weeks – your dentist will schedule brief appointments with you every 4 - 6 weeks.
+Since Invisalign aligners require no adjustments or tightening – you just switch to a new set of aligners every two weeks – your dentist will schedule brief appointments with you every 4 - 6 weeks or so.

 During these appointments, your dentist will take the opportunity to review your progress and general oral health, answer your questions, and make adjustments to your treatment as required.

-There are a number of unique features that Invisalign aligners offer:
+There are several unique features that Invisalign aligners can offer:

-In many cases, the cost of Invisalign is comparable to that of traditional orthodontic treatment (braces).
-However, the cost of your unique Invisalign treatment will depend on the severity of your case and duration of your treatment.
+In many cases, the cost of Invisalign may be comparable to that of traditional orthodontic treatment (braces).
+However, the cost of your unique Invisalign treatment will depend on the severity of your case and the duration of your treatment.
 For instance, the more severe the malocclusion, the more aligners you'll need and the more your treatment will cost.

 You may find that Invisalign fits very comfortably into your day-to-day life.

-You can take your aligners out whenever you need to eat, or brush and floss your teeth.
-That means absolutely no dietary restrictions, and brushing and flossing is just as easy as ever.
+You can take your aligners out whenever you need to eat or brush and floss your teeth.
+That means little dietary restrictions, and brushing and flossing can be just as easy as ever.